RafaPe/Feminism_impact/README.md

  ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/ter1.PNG)

-- Write in the terminal the following commands (it should insert the data in the xml files to the local SQL server):
+- Write in the terminal to insert the data in the xml files to the local SQL server:
 ```
 cd ..
 python3 insertSQL.py